 Click on the links below for information and materials from prior CLEs and programs of the Sustainable Future section.

 The Territorial Sea Plan: The section hosted a discussion about the State of Oregon’s Territorial Sea Plan with presenters Paul Klarin, Oregon Marine Affairs Coordinator, and Jason Busch, Oregon Wave Energy Trust, with moderator Chad Marriott, Stoel Rives.
+Join us for this event on November 1 from noon to 1:15PM at the office of Stoel Rives in Portland, Oregon.
+Click here for more information and materials from the presentation.

 November 1, 2013, Portland